sam-eah/nuxt-ssr-vuetify-firebase/README.md

 ```console
 $ firebase login
 ```
-Then run firebase cli, you will need Functions and Hosting
+Then let's run firebase cli, we will need Functions and Hosting
 ```console
 $ firebase init